Kritansh-Tank/Video-Games-Dashboard/README.md

 This repository contains a Power BI dashboard that visualizes video game sales data across various platforms, genres, and regions.
 The dashboard provides insights into the most popular games, platforms, and sales trends over time.

-This project is a part of our **Project-Based Learning (PBL)** for the college subject **Data Visualization and Reporting (DVR).** It was developed by a group of four students:

-1. Kritansh Tank - PRN: 2143110058, Roll No: 07
-2. Ujjwal Singh - PRN: 2143110035, Roll No: 08
-3. Mitali Chaudhari - PRN: 2143110046, Roll No: 09
-4. Rohan Singh - PRN: 2143110044, Roll No: 10

 ## Features

 - **Top Platforms:** Identifies the most popular gaming platforms based on total sales.